MarcosNicolau/docker-deploy/readme.md

 ##### Continuos delivery

-If you want to set a web-hook listener to pull the image for you, you will have to pass -a CD_PIPELINE_TOKEN=SECRET_TOKEN. <br />
+If you want to set a webhook listener to pull the image for you, you will have to pass -a CD_PIPELINE_TOKEN=SECRET_TOKEN. <br />
 Also, on docker you will have to create a webhook pointing to the endpoint you provided.
 More on that in here [docker-webhooks-docs](https://docs.docker.com/docker-hub/webhooks/) <br />
-By the way, this the repo we are using for it: [web-hook-listener-repo](https://github.com/MarcosNicolau/docker-deploy-instance-bash)<br />
+By the way, this the repo we are using for it: [webhook-listener-repo](https://github.com/MarcosNicolau/web-hook-listener)<br />

 Options:

 -   `-a CD_PIPELINE_ROUTE`: the route for the auto deploy endpoint, it defaults to /deploy
--   `-a CD_PIPELINE_TOKEN`: the token for your web-hook
+-   `-a CD_PIPELINE_TOKEN`: the token for your webhook
--   `-a PIPELINE_CONTAINER_PORT`: the port you want the web-hook to be, it default to 3000
+-   `-a PIPELINE_CONTAINER_PORT`: the port you want the webhook to be, it default to 3000

 <br />
     If you want to be notified on every pull, you will have to pass an email config: